-Supplementary Explanations Explanations by Representatives Preparation and Publication of Disclosure Policy In accordance with its basic policy on information disclosure, AICA has stipulated a Disclosure Policy on standards for information disclosure, establishment of internal systems, methods of information disclosure, a quiet period and notes regarding business results forecasts and the future outlook.
+Sumlementary Evalenations Explanations by Supplementary Explanations Representatives Preparation and Publication of Disclosure Policy In accordance with its basic policy on information disclosure, AICA has stipulated a Disclosure Policy on standards for information disclosure, establishment of internal systems, methods of information disclosure, a quiet period and notes regarding business results forecasts and the future outlook.
 Details are provided on AICA's website.
 Regular Investor Briefings for Individual Investors AICA holds investor briefings irregularly.
 AICA publishes questions and answers from investor briefings for analysts and institutional investors on its website so that individual investors can review the proceedings of the investor briefings as well.
 Not available Regular Investor Briefings for Analysts and Institutional Investors AICA holds Financial Results Briefings at the fiscal year ended and the end of second quarter.
-Available Posting of IR Materials on Website AICA has an IR section on its website, where materials such as Summary of Consolidated Financial Results, IR briefing materials, Securities Reports and business reports are provided.
-Establishment of Department and/or Manager in Charge of IR Corporate Planning Department, Public Relations and IR Group
+Available Regular Investor Briefings for Overseas Investors Not available Posting of IR Materials on Website AICA has an IR section on its website, where materials such as Summary of Consolidated Financial Results, IR briefing materials, Securities Reports and business reports are provided.
+Establishment of Department and/or Manager in Charge of IR Corporate Planning Department, Public Relations and IR Group Other Not Applicable